fa93/MiniORMSystem/README.md

 # MiniORMSystem
-This is a console app project to practice and create something like ORM.
+This is a console app project to practice and create something like Object Relation Mapper.
 I have used reflection, recursion and ADO.NET to create this dynamic mini orm system.
 I have tried to maintain some level of OOD concept.
 It can manage nested objects as well.

 ## Demo
 <img width="714" alt="demoORM" src="https://user-images.githubusercontent.com/61489549/202839301-8ba6e516-5885-420d-8962-371c158cc6de.PNG">